 The Permittee shall prepare and submit a Confirmatory Sampling (CS) Workplan to the Department within forty-five (45) calendar days of notification by the Department.
-The CS Workplan must determine any releases from SWMUs or AOCs identified in Permit Conditions V.A.1 and V.A.2 or as required by Permit Condition V.B.3 or V.C.2.
-The CS Workplan shall include schedules of implementation and completion of specific actions necessary to determine whether a release has occurred and a cost estimate for a third party to complete the work required and preparation of the CS Report as required in Permit Condition V.D.5.
+The CS Workplan must determine any releases from SWMUs or AOCs identified in Permit Conditions VI.A.1 and VI.A.2 or as required by Permit Condition VI.B.3 or VI.C.2.
+The CS Workplan shall include schedules of implementation and completion of specific actions necessary to determine whether a release has occurred.

-V.D.2 Approval Required
+VI.D.2 Approval Required

 The CS Workplan must be approved by the Department, in writing, prior to implementation.
 The Department shall specify the start date of the CS Workplan in the letter approving the CS Workplan or within sixty (60) days if a time frame is not provided.
-If the Department disapproves the CS Workplan, the Department shall: (1) notify the Permittee in writing of the CS Workplan's deficiencies and specify a due date for submission of a revised CS Workplan; (2) revise the CS Workplan and notify the Permittee of the revisions, or; (3) conditionally approve the CS Workplan and notify the Permittee of the conditions.
+If the Department disapproves the CS Workplan, the Department shall: (1) notify the Permittee in writing of the CS Workplan's deficiencies and specify a due date for submission of a revised CS Workplan; (2) revise the CS Workplan and notify the Permittee of the revisions; or, (3) conditionally approve the CS Workplan and notify the Permittee of the conditions.

-V.D.3 Implementation
+VI.D.3 Implementation